bytesapart/wqu_capstone/CapstoneProject/README.md

 7. Historical EoD data for upto 1 year is fetched from Yahoo Finance

 8. Volatility and daily measure are calculated.
-Stocks are discarded from the process if they are an outlier with the above critera
+Stocks are discarded from the process if they are an outlier with the above criteria

 9. Measures such as ADX, SMA , Bollinger Bands etc are calculated.

+10. KPIs are calculated and plotted.